jjakeobson/exercise1/README.md

-# Application Developer Work Sample

-Work sample to be completed to apply for the application developer position at Compose.

 ## Context

-At Compose, we have multiple apps being served on the app.compose.io domain.
+At The Company, we have multiple apps being served on the app.compose.io domain.
 These apps all use the same basic CSS and JavaScript through a UI framework we built called Megatron.

 The app in this repository is a Rails app which only serves a few routes.
-That's similar to our reality at Compose, where apps are specialized.
+That's similar to our reality at The Company, where apps are specialized.

-To test your abilities, we've created a **very** incomplete app which has the responsibility of exposing a UI to our users for browsing their PostgreSQL deployment.
+We've created a **very** incomplete app which has the responsibility of exposing a UI to our users for browsing their PostgreSQL deployment.

 We use appropriately-sized services to expose our data to our various apps.
 To simulate this condition, we created a small service (hosted at:https://compose-dummy-api.herokuapp.com/) which provides basic account details and deployment information.
 All of this is fake and modeled to work with this app.